About the area

-At the ridge itself, the path is straightforward and devoid of forks.
-However, in the lower flatlands, numerous side paths created by locals can make navigation tricky.
-At several junctions, it may be unclear which path leads to the ascent or back to the starting point at the parking area near the reservoir.
+Along the ridge itself, the path is clear and free of forks.
+In the lower, flatter sections, however, numerous side trails created by local residents can make navigation confusing.
+At several junctions, it may be difficult to determine which path leads uphill and which returns to the starting point near the reservoir parking area.

 The hiking loop begins at the Pa Haen Reservoir parking lot.
 If you choose to go in a counterclockwise direction, as most hikers do, your journey starts with a walk of just over a kilometer along the reservoir’s shoreline before turning into the forest.
-Note that as of November 2024, neither the trailhead—located north of the parking area—nor the turn into the forest were marked; thus, GPS navigation will be essential from the outset.

 The forest path gradually ascends for about 2 kilometers.
 Be sure to watch for a fork where you’ll need to take the left-hand path marked with a “Nangmoh” sign featuring arrows.

-After a relatively short but steep climb, you will find yourself on a narrow path running along the main ridge, offering spectacular views on both sides.
 While some believe that this ridge is a collapsed crater of an ancient volcano, this is actually not the case.

 Another Buddhist altar is located at the very summit of Mount Nangmo.